 - But I want a new car!
 I want my children to sleep through the night from birth and I want my yard to mow itself.
 I want our government to quit wasting all my tax dollars and screaming they need more.
 Quit whining.

 - I can’t find a car for $4,500 (or $14,400…etc.).
 I’ve visited this topic.
 Have a look at a couple of articles I’ve written on knowing when to buy and getting a good deal.
+Just like the housing market is on the decline, special finance auto leads are on the incline!
+There are far more subprime borrowers than before!

 - Gas is expensive.
 My current car just costs too much in gas.
 Gas mileage should factor into your purchase decision, but don’t buy something just because of it.